 My only regret is that I didn't plan out fabric placement at all...so I wouldn't have put orange next to orange or stripes next to stripes, but it's not too noticeable.

-Funny story…two nights ago I had a nightmare that I sewed the letters together wrong and blogged about this quilt, and then because I didn’t know the alphabet I had to go back to college and retake all my classes and I was failing all of them when I woke up in a cold sweat.
+I had a nightmare two nights ago that I sewed the letters together wrong, and in my dream I couldn't remember the order of the alphabet.
+Then I was back in college, and had failed a class I forgot I signed up for and woke up in a cold sweat.
 So needless to say I checked and DOUBLE checked to make sure I had my letters in order before I sewed this together! ;)

-I purchased my panel from here, (you can find lots of them if you Google it).
-It’s digitally printed, but from what I’ve read it washes up great, so we shall see!
+I purchased my panel from here, (you can find lots of them if you Google it, it's the Hoffman Fabrics Prism Zookeeper panel).
+It's digitally printed, but from what I've read it washes up great, so we shall see!

 This was a super fast sew...it's nice to have a quick, satisfying project now and then!